-Earthworms are the foundation of a healthy, thriving garden.
-Called “nature’s plows,” earthworms’ tunnels improve soil aeration and drainage, making it easier for plant roots to penetrate the earth.
-Earthworms’ casts also improve soil structure and nutrient availability—which increases garden productivity!
-Learn more and find out how to attract earthworms to your garden.
+Called “nature’s plows,” earthworms improve garden soil drainage, making it easier for plant roots to penetrate the earth.
+Earthworm casts also improve soil structure and nutrient availability—which increases garden productivity!
+Find out how to attract earthworms!

 Worms can absorb oxygen through their skin, can eat their own body weight in soil, and—despite having no eyes—navigate by sensing light and vibrations in the soil.